- 5 minutes to read

-If a SingleChoiceAction is default, it will be displayed in the main menu (with no child items) and within the drop-down menu (with child items).
+If you specify a SingleChoiceAction as default, it is displayed in the main menu without child items and in the drop-down menu with child items.

 Implement Your Own Action Container

 If you need to change controls used to display Actions, you can implement your own Action Containers.
 To do this, inherit from the required control and implement the IActionContainer interface.
-Another approach is to derive your custom container from one of the existing Action Containers listed above.
-Note that you may also need to specify the controls to be used for each Action type.
+Alternatively, you can derive your custom container from one of the existing Action Containers.
+You may also need to specify the controls XAF should use for each Action type.

-After declaring your own Action Container, create a new Template or customize an existing one, as described in the following topics.
+After you declared your own Action Container, create a new Template or customize an existing template as described in the following topics: